arkhn/fhir-river/README.md

 Run the script to create some .csv file in the SFTP server: `python test/create_file_stfp.py` (ugly script, but it works fine just to test that it works).

-4. Play with it: in the script `fhir_consumer/src/main.py`, edit the function `process_event` to do whatever you want!
+4. Play with it: in the script `fhir_transformer/src/main.py`, edit the function `process_event` to do whatever you want!
-(make sure that the consumer has suscribed to the right topics defined in the config.json files in `fhir_consumer/src/main.py:9` in the variable `TOPICS`.
+(make sure that the consumer has suscribed to the right topics defined in the config.json files in `fhir_transformer/src/main.py:9` in the variable `TOPICS`.

-## Consumer

-The `fhir_consumer` container includes a consumer that reads events from Kafka.
-You can specify the subscribed topics in `fhir_consumer/src/main.py:9`

-## Extractor App
+## FHIR Extractor

-The `extractor_app` container is a Flask App with an API.
+The `fhir_extractor` container is a Flask App with an API.
 This API enables us to query a database, convert the results to records and produce them as event to Kafka.

 2 endpoints: